-There is certainly an excitement having 300mm reach at your disposal for the first time.
+There is certainly an excitement in having 300mm reach at your disposal for the first time.
 Whether you're a birder or out to capture other long-range critters (like sporting events), you'll probably be more interested in the 300mm part of this lens, rather than the 70mm end.
-But would you believe that the maximum 300mm setting may not be acceptable?
+But would you believe that the maximum 300mm setting may not be the best?
 There seems to be a "sweet spot" on the long end, beyond which you should not go.
 For my own specimen, I find that it helps to back it off just a bit to around 280mm.

 This lens is surprisingly light and easy to carry all day (as opposed to the L series version, almost twice the weight).